LukePappa/Ourism/synthesis.md

 Being is omnipotent, omnipresent, omnibenevolent, and omniscient.
 It may be abstracted as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
+Everything present at the inception of the universe is subject to a timeline wherein it becomes increasingly conscious of being.
+To live in accordance with your purpose, be.